metamophosihots/COMP90024_Assignment2_Group23/README.md

 # Test Data
-    There is some data used to test during programming.
+    There is some data retreived by the Twitter Harvest Application which will be used to test for CouchDB database.

 # Website deploymet guide
 [https://github.com/metamophosihots/COMP90024_Assignment2_Group23/tree/main/Front_end/front-end-deploy-file](https://github.com/metamophosihots/COMP90024_Assignment2_Group23/tree/main/Front_end/front-end-deploy-file)